Divide-By-0/blog/content/posts/conviction_convos.md

 please do, I would do the same if I was stable on a view on this topic some relevant memes: [doing what you feel like](https://twitter.com/sociaIrate/status/1656085677954723840?s=20), ["grinding" breaks internal monologue](https://twitter.com/Brad08414464/status/1655028437202145280?s=20), [overthinking](https://twitter.com/lexfridman/status/1651646972279812097?s=20), [do things](https://twitter.com/Pavel_Asparagus/status/1657777983870971904?s=20).

-## Chat 2: Notes from I had from a chat with mentor 1
+## Chat 2: Mentors and Startups (Notes from a chat with mentor 1)

 Summary: Reflections on personal and professional growth, how humility can go wrong, original thinking, long-term commitment, embracing discomfort, and the role of mentors.
 It discusses the allure and challenges of startups, the deceptive nature of clout, and the need to align personal principles with actions.
-It also delves into understanding the value of intelligence, managing meetings, and recognizing the power of long-term compounding in personal development.
+It also delves into understanding the value of intelligence and recognizing the power of long-term compounding in personal development.

 This was a conversation I had when I went to a mentor I trust and respect.
 I had asked a bunch of personal questions about my situation, and he had a bunch of responses -- they are more tailored for my specific situation, but have some nuggets that might inform thinking about things adjacent to conviction.

 - Humility
+  - I asked how to maintain conviction without being arrogant; isn't humility showing deference to people who are more experienced than you?
+If I defend my logic, isn't that arrogance?
   - If you don't have your own beliefs, and are always being humble to those above you, then it means you can't believe anything.
+    - Consider that experts themselves can have completely opposite views, and they are also very good at seeing the problem from their very specific vantage point of the world.
+They might be able to say statements about being good at their discipline, but they can't describe how those map to your nuanced situation, and they can't synthesize their own fields' knowledge well to fields they don't know about yet.
-  - One framing is that if you defend my logic, then suddenly it's arrogance? -> This isn't sustainable, since then you can't first principles think anymore.
+  - Considering disagreement as arrogance isn't sustainable, since then you can't first principles think for yourself anymore.But disagreeing doesn't need to be framed as arrogance.
+    - It can be like having a question.
+Until this question is answered, you can't believe what they are saying.
+This is one framing to say that for you to believe them, you need to interact with them, till they first principles build you up to their viewpoint.
 - Mentors
-  - If I agree with what 80% of what the mentor says, then no room for originality
+  - If I agree with what 80% of what the mentor says, then there's no room for originality
-  - This higher level stuff is not really what the day to day helps with
+  - The higher level advice is not really what helps or informs the day to day decisions -- it's why listening to thought leaders is ultimately pretty useless in decision making
-  - Mentors can maybe inform thoughts, but you need to have first principles beliefs about things -- they has the most information about everything, but that's not enough
+  - Mentors plant a seed in my brain but ultimately I call the shot: Mentors can maybe inform thoughts, but you need to have first principles beliefs about things -- you have the most information about everything, and the compressed representation the mentor has may not be enough
-  - Old people have good heuristics, and good functions, and can say lots of general stuff, but don't know whats going on in your head
+  - Old people have good heuristics, and good functions, and can say lots of general stuff, but don't know whats going on in your head.
+Everyone else just has one lens on you
-  - Mentors plant a seed in my brain but ultimately I call the shot
-  - Everyone else just has one lens on you
 - Startups
   - It always seems really cool that friends are all doing startups
   - Find the thing you'd do because it suits you -- you're in a different mindspace when you're a fit for it from first principles